+Course Director: Natalie Neill

+Email: nneill@yorku.ca

+Delivery Format: Lecture

+Time: Lecture: Tuesdays 8:30-10:30am Tutorials: Tuesdays 10:30-11:30am, 11:30am-12:30pm.
+12:30-1:30pm

-Fall/Winter 2018-2019 AP/EN 1202 6.0A (Y) Satire Course Director: Dr. Natalie Neill nneill@yorku.ca Delivery Format: Lecture and Tutorials Time: Lecture: Tues., 8:30-10:30 (LSB 106) Tutr 01: Tues., 10:30-11:30 (VH 2005) Tutr 02: Tues., 11:30-12:30 (RS 123) Tutr 03: Tues., 10:30-11:30 (RN201) Tutr 04: Tues., 11:30-12:30 (RS129) Description: Satire is an art form that uses ridicule and defamiliarization to expose folly and criticize dominant cultural trends.
+Description: Satire is an art form that uses ridicule and defamiliarization to expose folly and criticize dominant cultural trends.
 This course introduces students to the history of satire through a chronological survey of key satirical writings.
 We will examine the many techniques that satirists have employed through the ages, as well as the social contexts that inspired their rebellious humour.
-We will focus on three ancient kinds of satire-Horatian, Juvenalian, and Menippean-and explore how they persisted from classical times to the present day.
-Satire will be observed operating within a broad range of forms and media, from poetry, novels, plays, and short stories, to films, TV, and the Internet.
+We will focus on three ancient kinds of satire (Horatian, Juvenalian, and Menippean) and explore how they persisted from classical times to the present day.
+Satire will be observed operating within a broad range of forms and media, from poetry, novels, and short stories, to films, TV, and the Internet.
 The satires will be approached from a craft perspective and an audience-response perspective.
 In other words, we will consider both how the satires are written (or otherwise created) and the specific reactions they elicit from readers or viewers.

-Learning objectives:
+Learning Objectives:

 Students will learn about the important kinds, devices, and targets of satire.
 Students will also acquire a good understanding of the historical development of satire and the key issues that attend the creation and reception of satiric texts.
 More broadly, students will develop and refine their close reading, critical thinking, and essay writing skills.
 Henceforth, students will appreciate, and possibly create, contemporary satire.

+Category: N/A

-Category: N/A Historical Requirement: N/A Requirements: Essay 1 (in tutorial) 10% Essay 2 (5-6 pages) 20% Essay 3 (7-8 pages) 30% Final exam 25% Tutorial participation 15% Reading List: Jonathan Swift, Gulliver's Travels (Oxford) Jane Austen, Northanger Abbey (Oxford) Edwin A. Abbott, Flatland: A Romance of Many Dimensions (Dover) Anita Loos, Gentlemen Prefer Blondes (Penguin) George Orwell, Animal Farm (Penguin) Margaret Atwood, The Handmaid's Tale (Anchor) Salman Rushdie, Haroun and the Sea of Stories (Penguin) Suzanne Collins, The Hunger Games (Scholastic) Links to additional shorter readings will be posted on the course Moodle site.
-In addition, students will be responsible for Dr. Strangelove; or, How I Learned to Stop Worrying and Love the Bomb (dir.
-Kubrick) and Get Out (dir.
-Peele).
-The films will be screened in class and will also available in Scott's Sound and Moving Image Library.
-Image Library.
+Historical Requirement: N/A

+Requirements: Essay 1 (in tutorial) 10% Essay 2 (5-6 pages) 20% Essay 3 (7-8 pages) 30% Final exam 25% Tutorial participation 15%

+Reading List: Jane Austen, Northanger Abbey (Oxford) Edwin A. Abbott, Flatland: A Romance of Many Dimensions (Dover) Anita Loos, Gentlemen Prefer Blondes (Penguin) George Orwell, Animal Farm (Penguin) Margaret Atwood, The Handmaid's Tale (Penguin) Salman Rushdie, Haroun and the Sea of Stories (Penguin) Thomas King, One Good Story, That One (HarperCollins) Suzanne Collins, The Hunger Games (Scholastic) Links to additional shorter readings will be posted on the course Moodle site.
+In addition, students will be responsible for Get Out (dir.
+Peele) and another satiric film (TBA).
+The films will be screened in class and are also available in

+Scott's Sound and Moving Image Library.

+Open To: